 A wholesome meal is a sacrament; an outward sign of fellowship and food of an inner grace at work in our homes and bellies.

-The whole concept of urban agriculture is something relatively new; is it necessary that our lettuce and kale, avocados and citrus must be imported from a distant land?
+The whole concept of urban agriculture is something relatively new.
+Is it necessary that our lettuce and kale, avocados and citrus must be imported from Brazil or Israel?

-You may also have some idea of what it's been grown in, and what has been sprayed on the plant, knowing local custom.
+You may also have some idea of what medium it has been grown in, and what has been sprayed on the plant, knowing local custom.

-Fresh food from the local farmers' market also means that you won't take it home in a plastic bag contributing yet more to the gross pollution of our planet.
-Take a basket with you with you when you go shopping is surely not that difficult.
+Fresh food from the local farmers' market also means that you will not take it home in a plastic bag contributing yet more to the gross pollution of our planet.
+Grabbing a basket to take with you when you go shopping is surely not that difficult.

 Refined mealiemeal from corn, white rice, with sugar close behind, are the villains of the piece in South Africa.
 Stripped of their vitamins and minerals and devoid of fibre they are the chief cause of obesity.

-It's impossible for you and me, the man in the street, to make affordable and healthy food available to all and sundry, but we can start with ourselves and widows in our vicinity.
-It's our experience that we can make a 100% wholemeal loaf in our own home for half the price of the refined bread sold in the supermarket.
+It is impossible for you and me, the man in the street, to make affordable and nutritious food available to all and sundry, but we can start with ourselves and any widows in our vicinity.
+It is our experience that we can make a 100% wholemeal loaf in our own home for half the price of the refined bread sold in the supermarket.

-When those around us see that we make a serious effort to eat only nutritious meals, and spurn that sold in the name of food in the supermarkets, they will slowly get the message; but the headlong rush of the suicide machine may prove impossible to stop.
+When those around us see that we make a serious effort to eat only nutritious meals, and spurn that sold in the name of food in the supermarkets, they may slowly get the message; but the headlong rush of the suicide machine may prove impossible to stop.

-Eat mindfully, savouring the flavour of each mouthful, chewing it thoroughly; that's what teeth are for.
+Eat mindfully, savouring the flavour of each mouthful, and chewing it thoroughly; that is what teeth are for.

 Do not waste food.
 About a third of the food grown for human consumption is lost along the way.
 Many a slip twixt cup and lip, in the voice of the bard.
 The fifth of the ten commandments of food security is very clear; wasted food is a sin.
 Above you can see that which has been scrounged from the greengrocer; millions of starving people would have loved to eat it, but through mismanagement it is wasted; I managed to secure it for our worms; disgraceful.

-We obviously have little control over what happens in the supermarket, and what is spurned by authorities because it doesn't quite fit the bill, but we can make certain that next to nothing is discarded from our homes.
-It takes little effort to manage the refrigerator properly, and what's in the larder; and discipline by buying only what we can eat.
+We obviously have little control over what happens in the supermarket, and what is spurned by authorities because it does not quite fit the bill, but we can make certain that next to nothing is discarded from our homes.
+It does take a little effort to manage the refrigerator properly, and what is in the larder; and discipline by buying only what we can eat.